The Personal Statement: The Holy Grail of College Admissions

 Most of the time we can tell right away if a student will get accepted or rejected based on the essays alone.

 We can’t tell you how many students every year tend to neglect the importance of these essays.
-If we were to give it a true weighting, we’d assign 50% of the admissions decision to the common app essay and recommendation letters, 25% to academics, 25% to extracurriculars.
+If we were to give it a true weighting, we’d assign 50% of the admissions decision to the common app essay and recommendation letters, 25% to academics, and 25% to extracurriculars.

 But this number can change drastically when the admissions committee is making decisions where nearly every strong applicant has perfect 4.0’s and top of the line 1550-1600 SAT scores.
+That’s why the personal statements are so important – because they separate students outside of their raw stats alone.

 Three students walking with coffees while chatting.